Improving Speech and Eating Skills in Children With Autism Spectrum Disorders

 A great resource to help broaden foods in a child's diet and expand a child’s sounds and words

 Many treatment programs encourage verbal imitation and production without addressing the oral hypersensitivities that often make it difficult for children with autism spectrum disorder to produce verbal language.
 Improving Speech and Eating Skills in Children With Autism Spectrum Disorders An Oral-Motor Program for Home and School introduces an oral-motor protocol designed to enhance the child's ability to speak and eat by producing more normal movement patterns.
 It is accompanied by activities that can be incorporated into the child's daily schedule at home or at school for improved eating and speech development.
-The suggestions and activities will enable parents and professionals to broaden food varieties in a child's diet, increase a child's ability to accept touch inside and around the mouth, and expand the number of sounds and words produced by a child.
+The suggestions and activities in Improving Speech and Eating Skills in Children With Autism Spectrum Disorders An Oral-Motor Program for Home and School will enable parents and professionals to broaden food varieties in a child's diet, increase a child's ability to accept touch inside and around the mouth and expand the number of sounds and words produced by a child.

 MEET THE AUTHOR